 In 2020, roughly 27 percent of internet users are using ad blockers.
 It means that a bit more than a quarter of paid ads will never reach their audiences.
 And this number is expected to grow by 2-3% annually.

 Not only ad blockers prevent your tracking from collecting all data about website visitors.
 Some browsers are now using Intelligent tracking prevention technology, which is designed to stop 3rd party cookies.
 Firefox launched it in 2019; Safari began using ITP in autumn 2020.
 Though Chrome still has not announced anything similar to ITP, it started blocking third-party pixels by default in the incognito mode.

 With server-side tagging, you could create a tagging URL within a custom subdomain that is located in the same hierarchy as your website domain; for example, gtm.yourdomain.com.
 In this case, collect requests will be sent not to google-analytics.com, but your gtm.yourdomain.com.
-This way, you will make GA request the first party, and it would be blocked by ITPs and AdBlockers.
+This way, you will make GA request the first party, and it would not be blocked by ITPs and AdBlockers.

 Safari and Firefox are limiting the cookie lifetime to 7 days or, in some cases, to 24 hours.
 It means that unless a user is revisiting your site every day and cookies are continuously updated, it will expire in 1 or 7 days.
 And Google Analytics will record these visitors as new.
 There is a website that helps you to track the latest information about browser storage updates.

 Currently, the only way to avoid this is to run Google Analytics via Server-Side Google Tag Manager.
 This feature is enabled by default, but we recommend checking it to be 100% sure that cookie lifetime is set up to a more extended period.

 1. Create Google Tag Manager Server-Side container if you haven’t created one.
 Please follow these instructions.